datamade/probablepeople/README.md

 name-parser
 =================
-Name-parser is a python library for parsing unstructured name strings into name components, using advanced NLP methods.
+name-parser is a python library for parsing unstructured name strings into name components, using advanced NLP methods.
 This is based off [usaddress](https://github.com/datamade/usaddress), a python library for parsing addresses.

 ## How to use name-parser
 1. Install name-parser